Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Related Guides

-- Winter Preparation Guide β Winter wiper tips + washer fluid for cold climates
+- Tesla Winter Preparation Guide — Winter wiper tips, washer fluid selection, and blade lift technique

-- Cabin Air Filter β Another easy 15-minute maintenance item
+- Cabin Air Filter Replacement — Another 15-minute maintenance item; do both on the same afternoon

 These are the tools I personally use and recommend.
 Using quality tools makes the job easier and safer.